Call us: (872) 212-3118

 • What kind of training or certifications do you have?

-Motivational Questions
+Motivational questions

 Finding out what motivates candidates and what their goals and ideals are can give you a sneak peek at their future performance, according to Geoff Hoppe in his article 5 Essential Field Technician Interview Questions on the Capterra blog.

-• Describe your ideal day at work.
+• Describe your ideal work schedule

 • What does a “job well done” mean for you?